Code of Conduct for School Governing Boards

 - We have a right to encourage and recommend further support and help should we feel it is necessary and that may include pastoral support from the church clergy, counselling, advice from the local authority and other appropriate parties.
 If so, we will seek permission from all parties in the first instance.

 - Should it be the chair that we believe has breached this code, another governor, such as the vice chair will investigate.
 If the vice chair is implicated, then another governor will be appointed to investigate.

 (Originally published by the Nolan Committee: The Committee on Standards in Public Life was established by the then Prime Minister in October 1994, under the Chairmanship of Lord Nolan, to consider standards of conduct in various areas of public life, and to make recommendations).

-Accountability– Holders of public office are accountable for their decisions and actions to the public and must submit themselves to whatever scrutiny is appropriate to their office.
+- Accountability– Holders of public office are accountable to the public for their decisions and actions and must submit themselves to the scrutiny necessary to ensure this.